Requirements for Graduation

 - Be admitted as a degree-seeking student.
 Special Visiting students are not eligible to earn a degree.

-- Complete the online Declaration of Major form and submit it to the appropriate department.
+- Complete the online Declaration of Major form and submit it to the appropriate department for approval prior to the graduation term.
+Pre-major students and students who have not declared a major cannot earn a degree.

-- Complete a minimum of 25% of the total credit hours required for the degree program curriculum, to include at least 15 semester hours within the major (some majors may require more), in residence at Fayetteville State University.
-The minimum hours required to meet this requirement will range from 30 to 32, depending on the degree program.
+- Complete a minimum of 25% of the total earned credit hours required for the degree program curriculum in residence at Fayetteville State University.
+Depending on the degree program, the minimum requirement will range from 30 to 33 hours.